taywiljoe/VBA-challenge/README.md

     'closeddt = WorksheetFunction.Max(Range("B:B"))
     'Debug.Print closeddt

- and the TA helped with the i loop in my code.
+ and the TA helped with the i loop in my code due to my confusion on what the assignment was asking.